DontCallMeJennay/Case-Study-Declutter/README.md

 * Built out content pages with Flower Ipsum text, CSS Flexboxes for layout, and previously created images.

-* Investigated the code made available by the adoption network; built rudimentary Vue page to mimic adoption page.
-(No functionality yet, obviously.)
+* Researched the code assets made available by the adoption network; built rudimentary Vue page to mimic adoption page.
 * Investigated vendor buttons and banners.
 Paypal and Amazon generate their own payment assets for business customers, but I currently have no access to those, so placeholder images were substituted.
 * Continued building content pages and styling as I went.
 I planned the containers to change from row to column when switching from desktop to mobile.
 * Investigated Facebook plugins, integrated necessary scripts into templates, and reconfigured home page layout to accommodate the plugin.